 The bill abolishes the Legacy Pain Management Study Committee.
-The Committee was established during the 135th General Assembly to study and evaluate the care and treatment of patients suffering from chronic or debilitating pain, in particular those who have been prescribed opioids for lengthy periods of time, often referred to as legacy patients.
+The Committee was established in 2023 by the 135th General Assembly to study and evaluate the care and treatment of patients suffering from chronic or debilitating pain, in particular those who have been prescribed opioids for lengthy periods of time, often referred to as legacy patients.